-If the Investment Company and its sub-funds qualify as a Reporting Financial Institution, it informs the natural persons who are Reportable Persons in the aforementioned context, in accordance with the Luxembourg data protection law.
+If the Fund qualifies as a Reporting Financial Institution, it informs the natural persons who are Reportable Persons in the aforementioned context, in accordance with the Luxembourg data protection law.

-- In this respect, the Reporting Luxembourg Financial Institution is responsible for the personal data processing and will act as data controller for the purpose of the CRS Law. - The personal data is intended to be processed for the purpose of the CRS Law. - The data may be reported to the luxembourgish tax authorities (Administration des contributions directes), which may in turn forward the data to the competent authorities of one or more Reportable Jurisdictions. - For each information request for the purpose of the CRS Law sent to the natural person concerned, the answer from the natural person will be mandatory.
+- In this respect, the Reporting Luxembourg Financial Institution is responsible for the personal data processing and will act as data controller for the purpose of the CRS Law.
+The personal data is intended to be processed for the purpose of the CRS Law. - The data may be reported to the Luxembourg tax authorities (Administration des contributions directes), which may in turn forward the data to the competent authorities of one or more Reportable Jurisdictions. - For each information request for the purpose of the CRS Law sent to the natural person concerned, the answer from the natural person will be mandatory.
 Failure to respond within the prescribed timeframe may result in (incorrect or double) reporting of the account to the Luxembourg tax authorities.